Toddler development at 18-24 months: what’s happening

 Feelings

-At this age, toddlers starts to experience new emotions like anger and frustration, guilt, shame, possessiveness and excitement.
-These ‘big’ emotions can be hard to deal with for your child, and you might see some temper tantrums as a result.
+At this age, toddlers start to experience new emotions like anger and frustration, guilt, shame, possessiveness and excitement.
+These ‘big’ emotions can be hard for your toddler to deal with, and you might see some tantrums as a result.

-Although your child’s separation anxiety peaks at around 18 months, by 2 years it should start to settle down.
+Although your toddler’s separation anxiety peaks at around 18 months, by 2 years it usually starts to settle down.
+But when your toddler plays, they might still want to be near you, a familiar adult or a sibling.

-Your child is also beginning to think about how they feel and might link feelings with words – for example, your child might tell you they’re ‘sad’.
+Your toddler is also beginning to think about how they feel and might link feelings with words.
+For example, your toddler might tell you they’re ‘sad’.
 They might show affection by giving you a kiss or hugging a doll, which is also part of developing empathy.

 Everyday skills

-Your child might try to help when getting dressed and undressed.
-At this age, it’s easier for your child to take off socks, shoes and clothes without buttons.
+Your toddler might try to help when getting dressed and undressed.
+At this age, it’s easier for your toddler to take off socks, shoes and clothes without buttons.

-Generally, your child might show signs that they’re ready for toilet training from 2 years on.
-But it’s not unusual for some children to show signs of being ready earlier, at around 18 months.
+Generally, your toddler might show signs that they’re ready for toilet training from 2 years on.
+But some children start to show signs of being ready earlier, at around 18 months.

 Playing and learning